-- · AWS Certified Machine Learning
+- AWS Certified Machine Learning

 - Microsoft Certified: Data Analyst Associate

 - Tableau Desktop Certified Associate

 - Tableau Desktop Specialist

-If you complete your undergraduate degree at UMGC with a major in data science, a vertical pathway between UMGC's undergraduate and graduate programs allows you to reduce your total coursework for the Master of Science (MS) in Data Analytics by 6 credits, including the noncredit introductory course UCSP 615.
+If you complete your undergraduate degree at UMGC with a major in data science, an accelerated pathway between UMGC's undergraduate and graduate programs allows you to reduce your total coursework for the Master of Science in Data Analytics by 6 credits.
 Details are on p.
 20.